jadczak/mauder/README.md

 # Other Stuff
 Multiprocessing reports the number of logical cores available on the system, not the number of physical cores.
 Running Mauder with all of the logical cores doesn't improve performance over using just the physical cores so it seems dumb to be using anything more than the number of physical cores.
 However, having an external dependancy on `psutil` just to get an accurate number of physical cores in a system seems dumber.
 Use the `-p` option to have Mauder use whatever you want for a Pool size if the number of logical cores doesn't jive with you.

+# Versioning
+Version numbers are arbitrary.
+I bump it when some bugs are fixed, performance is improved, or some feature has been added and I feel like it's good enough for a new number.